Southern 50 | 16th February 2019

 The Chiltern 20 Challenge Hike is a tough walk in The Chiltern Hills, organised by Greater London North Scout County.

-Please ensure that each member of your team along with any accompanying adults reads this guide and understands the rules of the event.
+Please ensure that each member of the team along with any accompanying adults reads this guide and understands the rules of the event.

-There are two levels of this challenge event: a Junior event where the Scouts will navigate around a shorter route of up to 15km, and a Senior event where the Scouts will navigate around a longer route of up to 25km.
+There are two levels of this Challenge event: a Senior event where the Scouts will navigate around a longer route of up to 25km, and a Junior event where the Scouts will navigate around a shorter route of up to 15km.

 The Senior event is for any member of the Scout Troop.
-There are two entry levels in the Senior event: no adult walking with team, or a maximum of two adults accompanying the team.
+There are two entry levels in the Senior event, either no adult walking with team, or a maximum of two adults walking with the team.

-All adults accompanying a team must be current members of The Scout Association and must supply their membership number when teams are registered.
+All adults accompanying a team must be current members of The Scout Association and have a valid DBS certificate on the day of the event and must supply their membership number when teams are registered.
 Any adult walking with a team is honour bound not to take the lead.
 This role is purely to ensure the safety of the young people.

 Each team must comprise between three and five Scouts.
-A team may be accompanied by up to two adults if the Scout Leader decides this would be a safer option for the team.
+A team may be accompanied by one or two adults if the Scout Leader decides this would be a safer option for the team.

 The event is open to all members of The Scout Association who are in the Scout Troop Section born after 13th April 2004.